intel/QAT_Engine/README.md

     epoll_wait() when event driven polling mode is enabled.
 The value should be passed in as Param 3.
 The default is 1,000, the min value is 1, and the max value is 10,000.
 This message can be sent at any time after the engine has been created.
-This message is not supported in the FreeBSD operating system.
+This message is not supported in the FreeBSD operating system or in the qatlib RPM.

 Message String: ENABLE_EVENT_DRIVEN_POLLING_MODE
 Param 3:        0